3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 Formerly known as Ryukyu, after its indigenous people and the independent Ryukyu Kingdom that lasted from 1429 to 1609, Okinawa got its current name in 1879, when it became part of the Japanese Empire.

-Thanks to its subtropical climate, Okinawa offers a delightful escape from the colder winter temperatures in other parts of Japan and indeed the northern hemisphere.
+Thanks to its subtropical climate, Okinawa offers a delightful escape from the colder winter temperatures in other parts of Japan and the northern hemisphere.
 Winter temperatures in Okinawa range from around 15 degrees Celsius to the mid-20s.
 And unlike the humid, muggy summer months, winters in Okinawa offer clear blue skies and minimal rain.

 Winter running events on Okinawa